wpengine/faustjs/.changeset/cool-stingrays-hammer.md

 '@faustwp/experimental-app-router': patch
 ---

-Fixed issue where Faust's router handler failed to retrieve a token when trailingSlash is set to true in next.config.js.
+Fixed issue where Faust's route handler failed to retrieve a token when trailingSlash is set to true in next.config.js.